Eat More Of This Prickly Foundation Food That Rejuvenates Your Bones And Cleanses Your Liver

-Like the Save Our Bones Program, OsteoCleanse™, the 7 Day Bone Building Accelerator, is mostly nutrition-based.
+Like the Osteoporosis Reversal Program, OsteoCleanse™, the 7 Day Bone Building Accelerator, is mostly nutrition-based.
 In fact, Step 2 is all about cleansing your body with fresh fruits and vegetables…but not just any fruits and veggies.
 The ones in OsteoCleanse™ are included because, like the artichoke, they contain nutrients that specifically target the liver (and kidneys too) to accelerate your bone-building results.
 Plus you get the information on their bone-renewing nutrients as well.

 There’s no guesswork – OsteoCleanse™ even includes a shopping list, so you know exactly what to do to get your system cleansed and your liver in top shape to accelerate bone-building.